 This is an extreme example, of course, and the effect of rounding gets smaller as your transaction size increases.
 But it’s exactly why you should think twice about using your KrisFlyer UOB Credit Card for small transactions that aren’t in S$5 blocks.

-To show how this rounding affects you, let’s compare the KrisFlyer UOB Credit Card to the Citi PremierMiles.
+To show how rounding affects you, let’s compare the KrisFlyer UOB Credit Card to the Citi PremierMiles Card.
 On paper, both of them earn the same 1.2 mpd on all local spending.
-In reality, however…
+In reality, however, the Citi PremierMiles performs much better because of its favourable rounding policy.

 |Local & FCY Spend||=ROUNDDOWN (X/5,0) *6|